sohampatel09/ANN_Regression/README.md

 # ANN_Regression
-This is a small project based on ANN model using regression
+This is a small project based on ANN model or Artificial Neural Network using regression